AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 ===============

-After you login to the browser console, click Onboarding to go through a few steps of initial setup and start creating the first VPC/VNet.
+After you login to the browser console, click Onboarding to go through a few steps of initial setup and start using Aviatrix.

 For all feature documentation, go to docs.aviatrix.com